dimagi/commcare-hq/docs/sso/architecture.rst

 enterprise admins (or other special users).

-We require at least one user to be exempt from SSO login in the event that the `IdentityProvider` is mis-configured or the certificate expires and a user needs to gain access to their enterprise console to fix the situation.
+We require at least one user to be exempt from SSO login in the event that the `IdentityProvider` is misconfigured or the certificate expires and a user needs to gain access to their enterprise console to fix the situation.